pendle-finance/pendle-scy-sample/EIP.md

 ) external returns (uint256 amountScyOut);
 ```

-This function will convert the exact base asset into some worth of accounting assets and deposit this amount into the pool for the recipient, who will receive amountScyOut of SCY tokens (shares).
+This method will convert the exact base asset into some worth of accounting assets and deposit this amount into the pool for the recipient, who will receive amountScyOut of SCY tokens (shares).
 Most implementations will require pre-approval of the SCY contract with SCY’s base token.

 - **MUST** emit the `Deposit` event.
 - **MUST** support ERC-20’s `approve` / `transferFrom` flow where *baseTokenIn* are taken from receiver directly (as msg.sender) or if the msg.sender has ERC-20 approved allowance over the base asset of the receiver.
-- **MUST** revert if $amountScyOut \lt minAmountScyOut$ (due to deposit limit being reached, slippage, or the user not approving enough *baseTokenIn* to the SCY contract, etc).
+- **MUST** revert if *amountScyOut < minAmountScyOut* (due to deposit limit being reached, slippage, or the user not approving enough *baseTokenIn* to the SCY contract, etc).

 ```solidity
 function redeem(